-(Hayti, MO) — Heart to Heart International invites the public to attend the kick off of “Health in the Heartland, a new initiative to promote health and improve health access in rural communities.
+(Hayti, MO) — Heart to Heart International invited the public to attend the kick off of “Health in the Heartland, a new initiative to promote health and improve health access in rural communities.

-The launch will start off with a series of dental and medical clinics beginning with a Dental Health Day at on Thursday, September 15th, 2016 at Lighthouse Church in Dexter, Missouri.
-This event will be followed by a week of Hometown Health Days in nine communities: East Prairie, Wyatt, Charleston, Lilbourn, Morehouse, Holcomb, Senath, Wardell and Hayti from September 16-24th.
-This effort mobilizes local and out-off-state volunteer doctors, medical providers and community service agencies to work together to operate medical clinics in these nine locations in Mississippi, New Madrid, Dunklin and Pemiscot counties.
+The launch started off with a series of dental and medical clinics beginning with a Dental Health Day on Thursday, September 15th, 2016 at Lighthouse Church in Dexter, Missouri.
+The event was followed by a week of Hometown Health Days in nine communities: East Prairie, Wyatt, Charleston, Lilbourn, Morehouse, Holcomb, Senath, Wardell and Hayti from September 16-24th.
+This effort mobilized local and out-off-state volunteer doctors, medical providers and community service agencies to work together to operate medical clinics in these nine locations in Mississippi, New Madrid, Dunklin and Pemiscot counties.

-Patients of any age who are uninsured or unable to meet their current premiums and high deductible will have the opportunity to see one of our doctors for a medical check-up.
-During the clinic, attendees will have the opportunity to receive valuable information from community service providers, screening for health insurance eligibility and other referral resources.
+Patients of any age who were uninsured or unable to meet their current premiums and high deductible had the opportunity to see one of our doctors for a medical check-up.
+During the clinic, attendees had the opportunity to receive valuable information from community service providers, screening for health insurance eligibility and other referral resources.
 These services are free of charge.